LoT-Pass: Long-term-robust Image Watermarking for Image to Video Generation: Method

 where $\alpha$ indicates the strength factor of the watermark.

-For $Dec_\theta$, two modes are provided: an image extraction mode, where the watermark is directly extracted by feeding the image into the decoder, and a video extraction mode, which extends image extraction by incorporating two steps—video alignment and voting.
+For $Dec_\theta$, two modes are provided: an image extraction mode, where the watermark is directly extracted by feeding the image into the decoder, and a video extraction mode, which extends image extraction by incorporating three steps—temporal inversion, decoding, and voting.

-\paragraph{Video alignment} is based on the optical flow estimation model.
-We first compute the dense optical flow $F$ between the reference frame $I_{\text{ref}}$ and the target frame $I_{\text{tar}}$ using an optical flow model, which represents the displacement of pixels from the reference frame to the target frame.
+\paragraph{Temporal inversion} is based on the optical flow estimation model \cite{teed2020raft}.
+We first compute the dense optical flow $F$ between the reference frame $I_{\text{ref}}$ (by default, the first frame of the acquired video) and the target frame $I_{\text{tar}}$ using an optical flow model, which represents the displacement of pixels from the reference frame to the target frame.
 The detailed calculation process is as follows: First, we extract the features $f_{\text{ref}}$ and $f_{\text{tar}}$ of $I_{\text{tar}}$ and $I_{\text{ref}}$.

-where $\phi(\cdot)$ is the feature extractor.
-Then we calculate the similarity between all pixel pairs.
+where $\phi(\cdot)$ is the feature extractor and $\psi(\cdot)$ is the context extractor.
+Then calculate the similarity between pixel pairs.